quicwg/base-drafts/draft-ietf-quic-transport.md

 arrived out of order and there may be further bytes in flight.
 The data sender would have counted the data against its connection level flow control budget, but a receiver that has not received these bytes would not know to include them as well.
-The receiver must learn of the number of bytes that were sent on the stream to make the same adjustment in its connection flow controller.
+The receiver must learn the number of bytes that were sent on the stream to make the same adjustment in its connection flow controller.

 To avoid this de-synchronization, a RST_STREAM sender MUST include the final